Members of Council

 - Surrey Business School Advisory Board.

-Throughout her career Julia has supported that academic community in a variety of roles including as President of Universities UK, the British Pharmacological Society and the Society for Endocrinology and as a Trustee of the Royal Institution and the Royal Society of Biology.
-She has also served as a Director of the National Centre for Universities and Business and chaired the recent review of gender equality in UK Universities.
+Throughout her career Julia supported that academic community in a variety of roles including President of the British Pharmacological Society and of the Society for Endocrinology, Chair of the Athena SWAN Review and the Researcher Development Concordat Strategy Group, member of the Sykes Commission, Editor of the Journal of Neuroendocrinology, a Director of the National Centre for Universities and Business, Chair of BioScientifica Ltd, a Trustee of the Royal Institution and the Royal Society of Biology and a Board member and President of Universities UK.

 University Committee memberships